Heralding entangled optical photons from a microwave quantum processor: Error processes

 As discussed in the main text, we expect that a low extraction efficiency from the optical cavities will result in photon loss rates on the order of \SI{10}{\percent}.
 Pump photons will have to be filtered out from the optical output, which will further increase the photon loss rate.
 Further, for the mechanical mode and the superconducting qubits, there are several sources of errors with varying degrees of severity.
 Thermal noise in the mechanical mode will primarily contribute to false heralding of a Bell pair, which is equivalent to a correctly heralded Bell pair with its optical photon missing.
 Thermal phonons may appear in the mechanical mode while the Bell pair is being prepared, or the mechanical mode might not be fully in its ground state at the beginning of a clock cycle.
 The latter could be the dominant contribution, particularly when operating the resource-state generator at high rates.

 When we pump the optomechanical crystal to produce phonon-photon pairs, there is a risk of producing more than one such pair from the same pump pulse.
-This will lead to multiphoton noise in the optical qubits.
-We propose to suppress this noise by using the mechanics-qubit swap to avoid heralding from two-phonon states, as shown in \figref{fig:swap}.
+As is evident from the simulations presented in Section~\ref{sec:simulations}, this will lead to multiphoton noise in the optical qubits.
+We propose to suppress this noise by using the mechanics-qubit swap to avoid heralding from two-phonon states.
 While the swap time can be optimized to suppress noise, it is challenging to eliminate noise from both two-phonon and three-phonon states simultaneously.
 Assuming the optimal strategy would be to eliminate noise from two-phonon states because these are much more likely to be produced, we can estimate the level of three-photon noise from three downconverted pairs.
 For simplicity we take the optomechanical crystal after the pump pulse to be in a perfect two-mode squeezed vacuum state,

 where $p_n$ is the probability of finding $n$ phonon-photon pairs.
 We neglect states with four or more such pairs.
 From Eq.~(3) in the main text, it follows that $p_n = p_0(1-p_0)^n$.
 Next, we count the different combinations of states that will herald a Bell pair.
 Our heralding scheme cannot distinguish one-phonon states from three-phonon states, nor can it distinguish two-phonon states from zero-phonon states.
 Combining the optomechanical transducers from both rails, we have